What we need

 Issues and solutions

-Because price aggregation is not a concern of the TCG Collector website, viewing price information must be limited to a single vendor.
+Because price aggregation isn't a concern of the TCG Collector website, viewing price information must be limited to a single vendor.
 If price aggregation is needed, a separate vendor can be created for which the aggregated prices can be supplied to the website.

 The list of vendors should be made available as a setting, from which users can choose their preferred vendor.